What is The Purpose Of Bail?

 What is the Standard Down Payment to Post Bail?

 The standard premium is 15 percent of the bond amount set by the court.
 Some individuals may qualify for a lower rate.
 Amistad is dedicated to providing the lowest rates in the area!
 We offer flexible payment options that allow you to make down payments as low as 5%.

 How Can I Get 0% Down?

 In some cases, bail bond agencies accept a lien on property as collateral.
 A lien gives a bail bond company the right to possess a property that another person owns until they pay back the premium owed.
 That way, their bail bond amount won’t require any cash down payment and they can repay the bail premium through regular monthly payments.

 When Do I Need Collateral?

-Cases vary but collateral is usually required for very high bail amounts.
-Collateral can be anything with equivalent resale value and often people use the equity in a piece of real estate as collateral.
+Defendants can offer collateral in place of or in addition to their bail bond to secure the release of a detained loved one.
+While cases may vary, collateral is usually required for very high bail amounts.
+Collateral can be anything with equivalent resale value, such as property, jewelry, or stocks to pay for the bail amount.
+Often, people use the equity in a piece of real estate as collateral.